soshial/xdxf_makedict/format_standard/xdxf_description.md

         \* They might have an integer/float attribute `freq`: some absolute or relative frequency value of the definition.

         In articles with visual format `<def>` tags do not effect the representation, while in logical they do.
-        For articles that have logical format DS must distinguish visually one definition from another according to nesting level by means of indentation, font size or enumeration definitions with  '1)','2)'... or 1.','2.'... or 'A.','B.'... etc. Consider checking out the examples or the DTD schema to understand the structure better.
+        For articles that have logical format DS should distinguish visually one definition from another according to nesting level by means of indentation, font size or enumeration definitions with  '1)','2)'... or 1.','2.'... or 'A.','B.'... etc. Consider checking out the examples or the DTD schema to understand the structure better.
         1. `<gr>` Specifies grammar information about the word.
 Might contain different word forms, word usage, grammatical labels and other information of this sort.
         2. `<tr>` Marks transcription/pronunciation information; IPA symbols are the default.
             Might also have "mode" attribute with values "X-SAMPA" or "erkIPA".